 - The list goes on . . .

-Alla Prima II Everything I Know about Painting–And More (paid link)
+Alla Prima II – Everything I Know About Oil Painting

 This exercise is the smallest sample of the riches in Richard Schmid’s Alla Prima.
 In my opinion, it is the best book available on the art and craft of oil painting.
 Richard gracefully leads you through the subtleties of painting theory and technique with refreshing directness and technical authority.

 In this tutorial I am using my 11-color palette.
 If you have a set of colors you are currently using, I encourage you to use them.
 Just keep the following in mind:

 The number of panels you will need is equal to the number of colors on your palette plus one.
 In this tutorial, I am using an 11-color palette so I needed 12 panels.